Started on July 5 2017, last modified October 14 2017

 The rebuilding of the hotel gave it 12 more bedrooms, a bar, three parlors and a ladies lounge.

-The Union Club Hotel existed on the corner of George and Napier Street.
+The Union Club Hotel existed on the corner of George and Napier Street but before its demolition it had lived a life as two other hotels, The House That Jack Built and Pyke’s Hotel.

 Robert Pyke drowned in North Deniliquin in 1879 despite attempts by workers of the Brick-kilns to rescue him.

-In 1903, Mr J. Kelly as auctioneer leased the hotel to Mr M. Kennedy.
+In 1903, Mr J. Kelly as auctioneer leased the hotel to Mr M. Kennedy who also became the Publican.

-In 1905, the Hotel and four other brick and weatherboard shops were sold for £1050 to A.H Windeyer.
+In 1905, the Hotel and four other brick and weatherboard shops were sold for £1050 to A.H Windeyer, that same year Katherine L. Hennessy was the listed Publican.

 The publicans license for the Union Club Hotel was cancelled on June the 2nd 1920 and in 1922 owner James McKenzie was compensated £830 for the Hotel’s closure.